shapeshed/shapeshed.com/content/posts/illustrator_101_the_twirl_tool.md

-{
-  "slug": "illustrator-101-the-twirl-tool",
-  "title": "Illustrator 101 - The Twirl Tool",
-  "date": "2007-08-19T00:00:00+01:00",
++++
+date = "2007-08-19T00:00:00+01:00"
-  "description": "The twirl tool is a great tool that can make complex and eye-catching objects in no time.
-Here's one way to use it. ", "tags": [
+description = "The twirl tool is a great tool that can make complex and eye-catching objects in no time.
+Here's one way to use it. " slug = "illustrator-101-the-twirl-tool" tags = ["Illustrator 101", "Illustrator", "Design"] title = "Illustrator 101 - The Twirl Tool"

-    "Illustrator 101",
-    "Illustrator",
-    "Design"
-  ]
-}
++++

 Here's what we are going to get to.
 It is a simple wallpaper design.